nbarikipoulos/json-cipher-value/README.md

 [![NPM version][npm-image]][npm-url]
 [![JavaScript Style Guide][standard-image]][standard-url]

-json-cipher-value is a simple encrypting and decrypting module for node.js that performs recursive encryption of object values retaining their types.
+json-cipher-value is a simple encrypting and decrypting module for node.js that performs recursive encryption of object/json values retaining their types.

 Note: